intel/intel-xpu-backend-for-triton/docs/getting-started/architecture.rst

 .. image :: ../pics/prog-model.png
   :width: 400

-As seen in the example above, Triton relies on pointer arithmetic mixed with a wide set of ‘built  -ins’ (e.g., ``tl.program_id()``) calls to produce the IR.
+As seen in the example above, Triton relies on pointer arithmetic mixed with a wide set of ‘built  -ins’ (for example, ``tl.program_id()``) calls to produce the IR.
 There is tensor creation, shape manipulation, math, memory, and some other built-ins available (see [c16]_ for the complete set).
 The program model (SPMD) assumes that an executor runs a number of ‘programs’ that process different data.
 The kernel can accept torch tensors and treat them as a tensor of pointers.
-Each kernel is assumed to be single-threaded, each working on a ‘block’ of data (e.g., ``BLOCK_SIZE: tl.constexpr`` in the kernel example above; in this case happens to equal 1024).
+Each kernel is assumed to be single-threaded, each working on a ‘block’ of data (for example, ``BLOCK_SIZE: tl.constexpr`` in the kernel example above; in this case, it equals 1024).
 Triton “automatically” parallelizes the execution across the range of data.
-Since the block size affects hardware mapping (e.g., shared memory access) the value is a compile-time constant.
-Automatic parallelization basically means that users do not need to explicitly control and synchronize (e.g., for shared memory access).
+Since the block size affects hardware mapping (for example, shared memory access) the value is a compile-time constant.
+Automatic parallelization basically means that users do not need to explicitly control and synchronize (for example, for shared memory access).
 Calls to math functions are emitted as additional functions usually containing libdevice calls (or similar).
 Additionally, Triton provides a runtime and a JIT, and caches previously compiled kernels for reuse.
 Python binding is done through pybind11 [c24]_.
 The resulting IR is passed to the optimizer (middle-end).

-Triton optimizations
+Triton Optimizations
 ====================
 Triton’s optimizer uses custom MLIR and default LLVM optimization passes to improve kernel performance.
 Passes are primarily run over Triton dialect, TritonGPU dialect, and LLVM IR.
-There’re some common passes like inline, LICM, CSE, DSE that are run at each stage as well as dialect specific optimizations that are described below.
+There are some common passes like inline, LICM, CSE, DSE that are run at each stage as well as dialect specific optimizations that are described below.

-Triton dialect
+Triton Dialect
 --------------
 Triton dialect [c17]_ closely mimics the language built-ins exposed to the user.
 Its input types are basic types like floating point of different formats, pointers, and tensors of basic types.
-The operations are: tensor creation and shape manipulation, tensor pointer arithmetic, SPMD primitives, loads/stores, reductions, scans, atomics, debug ops, and some others (e.g., some weird like a modified func.call op).
+The operations are: tensor creation and shape manipulation, tensor pointer arithmetic, SPMD primitives, loads/stores, reductions, scans, atomics, debug ops, and some others (for example, some weird like a modified func.call op).
-At this level the optimizer runs:
+At this level, the optimizer runs:

 * Combine pass – applying rewrite rules for IR simplification.
 * Broadcast reordering.
 * Tensor pointer rewriting.

-TritonGPU dialect
+TritonGPU Dialect
 -----------------
 TritonGPU dialect [c18]_ exposes GPU-specific operators.
 After converting Trition dialect to TritonGPU the following set of optimizations are run: